ppbbalcer/gamejam_2016/README.txt

 This game is released under THREE CLAUSE BSD LICENSE

-Copyright (c) 2015, Pawłowski Sławomir, Kaminski Maciej, Naruszewicz Maciej, Balcer Piotr All rights reserved.
+Copyright (c) 2016,
+	- Balcer Piotr
+	- Duda Michal
+	- Gokhan Solak
+	- Kaminski Maciej
+	- Kisly Zbigniew
+Game is utilizing certain portions of codebase from 2015 by:
+        - Naruszewicz Maciej
+  	- Pawlowski Slawomir
+Parts of soundtrack are copied from Nox Arcana album under Fair Use rules.
+All rights reserved for all respective authors and copyright holders.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: